Advocacy is an important part of Birthright’s work. We advocate in two important ways;

-Systemic barriers result in poor outcomes for too many children growing up in single parent families.
+Systemic barriers result in poor outcomes for too many children growing up in single parent families in New Zealand.
 Income, employment, housing, judicial processes, physical and mental wellbeing and education are just some of the areas where single parent families face systemic barriers that impact on their success.

 - Approximately 30 percent of families in New Zealand are led by one person.

 - New Zealand has one of the highest differences in child poverty rates for single parent households compared to two parent households in the OECD.

 - A third of children would have lived in a single parent family by the age of 17 years.